Arslonbek25/board-destroyer/README.md

 ## Compatibility

-This project has been tested on macOS.
+This project has been tested on MacOS Sonoma.
 It does not work on other operating systems.

 ## Features